gsoft-inc/wl-squide/docs/reference/webpack/defineBuildHostConfig.md

 Creates a webpack [configuration object](https://webpack.js.org/concepts/configuration/) that is adapted for a Squide host application in **build** mode.

 !!!warning
-If your application _**does not**_ not include any remote modules, use the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) function instead of `defineBuildHostConfig`.
+If the application _**does not**_ not include any remote modules, use the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) function instead of `defineBuildHostConfig`.
 !!!

 !!!info